-In the last post, we covered how to prepare for a funding opportunity released by a foundation.
-Preparing for foundation grants and government grants requires similar steps but there are a few key differences.
+In a recent post, we covered how to prepare for funding opportunities released by foundations.
+Preparing for foundation grants and government grants requires similar steps, but there are a few key differences.

 Key Differences between Foundation Opportunities & Government Opportunities

-Foundation grants often have known release dates and established program areas, which mean there are few surprises: You can find out when the foundation accepts proposals and you can usually read up on the program areas and past grantees on the foundation's website.
+Foundation grants often have known release dates and established program areas, which mean there are few surprises: You can find out when the foundation accepts proposals, and you can usually learn about the program areas and past grantees on the foundation's website.
 You may even be able to access the grant application well in advance of the time applications are due if the foundation uses a standard application format.

 Government grant opportunities are different.
-For many government funding opportunities, the agency that will release the funding announcement doesn't have direct control over all the variables including how much money a grant will award and even when the opportunity announcement will be published.
+For many government funding opportunities, the sponsoring agency doesn't have direct control over all the variables such as how much money a grant will award or when the opportunity announcement will be published.

 Preparing for a Funding Opportunity before It Is Released

 Federal funding opportunities can have long incubation periods.
-In other words, for funding opportunities that are highly complex and have a high-dollar value, most likely it will take the government agency some time to pull together the information it needs to craft the opportunity.
-The agency may need to do some research (and it may fund the research as a separate opportunity), or hold topical forums to gather information from experts in an area of interest.
-Often, federal funding opportunities build off of one another so another clue that a new opportunity may be coming is if an existing grant is close to ending.
+In other words, for funding opportunities that are complex and have a high-dollar value, most likely it will take the government agency several months (and possibly a year or more) to pull together the information it needs to craft the opportunity.
+The agency may need to research the issue first and fund the research as a separate opportunity.
+The agency may also hold forums to gather information from experts in the area of interest.
+Often, federal funding opportunities build off of one another, so another clue that a new opportunity may be coming is if an existing grant is close to ending.

 To prepare for funding opportunities before they come out, some of the things you can do include:

-- Tracking the opportunities that are in their last year to year-and-a-half of funding, learning what you can about how the current grant holder is performing (if the grantee is performing well, they'll have a good chance of winning any follow-on opportunities).
+- Tracking the opportunities that are in their last year to year-and-a-half of funding and learning about the current grant holder and how they are performing (if the grantee is performing well, they'll have a good chance of winning any follow-on opportunities).

-Be Willing to Pass Up Opportunities if You Know You Can't Produce a Competitive Application
+Pass Up Opportunities if You Can't Produce a Competitive Application

 Responding to a government grant opportunity takes a lot of work.
 It also takes an experienced team of people, both on the technical (programmatic) side and the financial side.
-If you do not have an experienced team, including people (staff or consultants) who are familiar with the government funding mechanism in question, it's probably unrealistic to think that you'll be able to pull together a competitive application.
+If you do not have an experienced team, including people (staff or consultants) who are familiar with the government funding mechanism in question, it's unlikely that you'll be able to pull together a competitive application.

-A compromise is to see if you can join up with a more experienced partner.
-The partner can take the lead (serve as the "prime" or the primary applicant) and your organization can be a "sub" or subgrantee or subawardee.
+A compromise is to see if you can partner a more experienced organization.
+The experienced organization can take the lead (serve as the "prime" or the primary applicant), and your organization can be a "sub" or subgrantee or subawardee.
 Serving as a sub is in many ways an ideal scenario for a less-experienced organization.
-First, you'll learn about the federal funding process by working with a more-experienced organization.
-Second, as a sub you can work on a project without having to worry about some of the more burdensome administrative aspects.
+First, you'll learn about the federal funding process by working with a more experienced organization.
+Second, as a sub, you can work on a project without having to worry about its administrative aspects.
 Finally, by having a role on a federal project, you'll gain a foothold that will help position you to access other federal funding opportunities.